Dear Central Sound Community,

 Matching gifts are an excellent way to double or even triple the value of your gift.
 Simply check with your employer to see if they are one of the 200 or more area companies that match charitable gifts by their employees.
 Usually, it only takes a simple form obtained from your company’s personnel office.
 Fill it out, mail it to us, and we’ll take care of the rest.
 And you will be credited with the value of your gift plus your company’s match!

-Thank you!
 We appreciate your support for the Central Sound Regional Science & Engineering Fair!

 One of the great things about a science fair is that there is room for parent involvement and outside help.
 By sharing science experiences, parents, teachers, and other mentors demonstrate that learning is an important and enjoyable process.
 The key is that you are the lead on the project.
 Adults can offer advice, review forms, help gather materials, assist in constructing the backboard, and proofread grammar, however, the research and overall project, should reflect the effort of the student(s).